SPF Roofing: Ideal Insulation for the Building Envelope of Low Slope Roofs

 Bay Area Homeowners’ Best Insulation Option

-Considering that the majority of commercial and residential buildings in San Francisco and the Bay Area have low-slope roofs, it’s no surprise that large percentage of all building related problems are due to water intrusion.
-However, since the mid-70s, Armstrong Roofing has provided Bay Area homeowners with the best solution to roofing problems and one of the best insulation options still available today!
+Considering that the majority of commercial and residential buildings in San Francisco and the Bay Area have low-slope roofs, it’s no surprise that a large percentage of all building-related problems are due to water intrusion.
+However, since the early 80s, Armstrong Foam Roofing has provided Bay Area homeowners with the best solution for flat roofing problems and one of the best insulation options still available today – spf roofing insulation.

 You can end your roofing-woes by installing a Spray Polyurethane Foam (SPF) system to the roof of your home or business.
 Since Armstrong’s SPF roofing system does not have seams or multiple layers, it forms a monolithic barrier that prevents air and water infiltration.
 There is also no expanding and contracting and separating that allows water and microbes to seep in and damage your roof and the insulation that protects you from the heat and cold of the external environment.
 What’s more, SPF roofing systems are referred to as “self-flashing” because they can be applied to verticle surfaces (e.g. parapet walls and roof penetration) in a contiguous manner and in the process eliminating seams and cold joints which are the main source of roof leaks.
 In fact, Armstrong’s SPF roofing system remains moisture resistant even when the membrane coating is damaged.
 By controlling moisture infiltration, SPF roofing systems provide greater durability to buildings, since the main cause of building deterioration is moisture within the building envelope.